workstep/react-challenge/README.md

 ### Prompt
-Logged-in hiring managers see a tabbed table called "My Pipeline" that lists job applicants in their various stages.
+Logged-in hiring managers see a tabbed table called "My Pipeline" that lists job applicants in their various interview steps.
 Implement this table as shown in the following screenshots using the following REST API as a data source:

 https://my-json-server.typicode.com/workstep/react-challenge-data/candidates